ThERisEn/hack-bundle-tampermonkey/README.md

 click add new script copy and paste a script from the scripts folder do command-s

  go to website you want to hack reload and enjoy

+ # HOW TO INSTALL EXTENSIONS

+ just download it and go to chrome://extensions

+ press dev mode on and then click load unpacked select the extension folder
 # KRUNKER.IO HACK INCLUDES

 aimbot